-- the site was inspected and no deficiencies were identified; - the site was inspected and deficiencies identified were scheduled for correction in the allotted time period; or - the site was inspected and deficiencies identified were corrected.
+- The site was inspected and no deficiencies were identified. - The site was inspected and deficiencies identified were scheduled for correction in the allotted time period. - The site was inspected and deficiencies identified were corrected.

 Compliance rates are noted by comparing the ratio of sites inspected in compliance to the total number of sites inspected.
-Compliance values were reported in the Commission's 2008/09 Annual Service Plan Report.
+Compliance values were reported in the Commission's Annual Service Plan Report.